8.4 Promoting culture and cultural participation

 On this page

-As already mentioned, the Youth Board of Cyprus runs the ''Youth Initiatives'' funding scheme which subsidizes young people and youth NGO’s, youth clubs and local youth councils to utilise their own projects in different areas.
-Three of those areas are: Cultural Interventions, Innovation and Creativity Projects and Book Publishing.
-According to the funded projects, cultural events seem to prevail young people’s activity.
-Specifically, 32% of the actions funded in 2020 concerned cultural activities (109 funded projects out of 344 successful applications).
+The Youth Board of Cyprus (YBC) runs the ''Youth Initiatives'' funding scheme which subsidizes young people and youth NGO’s, youth clubs and local youth councils to organise their own projects on different action fields.
+Three of those action fields are related to Cultural Interventions; Innovation and Creativity Projects; Youth and Books.
+According to the YBC’s 2022 infographics of the Scheme’s funded projects, cultural events seem to prevail in young people’s activities.
+Specifically, almost 30% of the actions funded in 2021 concerned cultural activities (109 funded projects out of 400 successful applications).
 Moreover, in an effort to mitigate the effects of the Covid-19 pandemic, the Youth Board announced a new funding scheme for young people and youth organisations entitled “ReCOVer20”.
 Around 30% of the funded projects concerned cultural activities (26 out of 86 approved projects).
-The above data is available at the Youth Board’s website.
+The above data is available on the YBC’s website (Στατιστικά Στοιχεία).

-Furthermore, the Department of Cultural Services of the Ministry of Education, Culture, Sport and Youth offers various funding opportunities to either professionals in the field, NGO’s, local authorities or general public, such as:
+Furthermore, the Department of Cultural Services of the Ministry of Education,, Sport and Youth offers various funding opportunities to either professionals in the field, NGO’s, local authorities or general public, such as:

 - TRANSIT SCHEME 2020: Enhancing mobility in the field of visual arts: Participation to Hospitality Programs of Artists Abroad